Impact

 Risk and Exploitability

-The EPSS score is not provided and the flaw is not listed in the CISA KEV catalog, yet the severity is high because kernel memory corruption can lead to remote code execution.
+The EPSS score indicates a very low exploitation probability, reported as < 1%, and the flaw is not listed in the CISA KEV catalog, yet the severity is high because kernel memory corruption can lead to remote code execution.
 Exploitation would require an attacker to send a specially crafted packet that exercises the vulnerable path.
-Based on the description, the likely attack vector is network‑based, enabling a remote host to trigger the overflow by targeting SIP/SDP traffic to the host.
+Based on the description, the likely attack vector is network‑based, enabling a remote host to trigger the overflow by SDP traffic to the host.
 This attack vector is inferred, as it is not explicitly documented in the data.
+The CVSS score of 9.8 underscores a critical severity level.

 OpenCVE Enrichment